SiriratWisessiri/My_Quiz_App/README.md

 ## To Improve

 - More questions can be store in qustion bank.
-- Queston to shuffle and display randomly one reset.
+- Question to shuffle and display randomly one reset.

 ## Authors